 From its humble conception in 1952, when it had fewer than 30 students and two teachers, the school has evolved into an outstanding international school of 650 students, 60 teachers and over 100 support staff.
 St. Constantine’s is renowned for both our sports and academic achievements.
-The school is owned by the Hellenic Foundation of Tanzania, a not-for-profit organisation, who ensures that the school can continue to contribute to the country which welcomed their ancestors over 90 years ago.
-Proud of its Greek heritage and its international quality education, and committed to serving the educational needs of Tanzania’s middle class and well as the expatriate community, St. Constantine’s is looking into a very bright future educating the country’s and the continent’s future leaders.
+The school is owned by the Hellenic Foundation of Tanzania who ensures that the school can continue to contribute to the country which welcomed their ancestors over 90 years ago.
+Proud of its Greek heritage and its international quality education, and committed to serving the educational needs of Tanzania’s middle class as well as the expatriate community, St. Constantine’s is looking into a very bright future educating the country’s and the continent’s future leaders.

-Chairman of the Board:
+Chair of the School Management Board: Dimitri Mantheakis

 Members of the Board:

-Tony Macfadyen (Headmaster)
+Tony Macfadyen (ex oficio, Headmaster)